 Also of interest is that Thornton has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Thornton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.98% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Thornton is somewhat higher than in the average US city of 21.84%: 26.98% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Thornton in 2010 was $27,618, which is upper middle income relative to Colorado and the nation.
 This equates to an annual income of $110,472 for a family of four.
 However, Thornton contains both very wealthy and poor people as well.